 What is content?
 Content is a message to a targeted group of readers.
 It can take the form of text, audio, video or multimedia graphics.
 Content is the main way that companies communicate the benefits of their products, services or ideas to customers and leads.
 When content is created and published in this way, it’s called content marketing.

-Content marketing consists of a series of messages that move prospects along each stage of the buyer’s journey.
-Awareness, consideration and decision are the main phases of that journey.
+Content marketing consists of a series of messages that move prospects along each stage of the buyer’s journey – awareness, consideration and decision being the main phases of that journey.

 This guide will show content marketing’s specific benefits, examples of use and the importance of generating a content marketing strategy roadmap.

 Benefits of Content Marketing

 Improved Demand Generation

 Demand generation is a marketing tactic that drives interest in a company’s products, services or ideas.
 During demand generation campaigns, marketers use content to make prospects aware of needs that they didn’t know that they had.

 For customers who already have an identified problem, marketing professionals highlight the benefits of products and services through the use of content.
 Infographics and white papers are two types of demand generation content that appeal to leads in the early stage of the buyer’s journey.